5 Places Where Smart Shoppers Buy The Best Cars

 - Cons: Sellers will nearly always expect full payment in cash at the time of sale, the cars do not come with any type of warranty.
 If you do not know much about cars when you're buying from a private seller, you should bring someone with you who does as you're evaluating the vehicle in person.

 Many people like to rely on the Internet when buying a used car.
-So what is the best place to buy a car online?
+So what is the best place to buy a used car online?
 There are several websites dedicated to helping people find the best place to buy a car.
 One of those is the car blogger site Jalopnik.

 Raphael Orlov at Japopnik recently polled internet users about where they've had luck looking for used cars online.
 Not surprisingly, many favored online classified sites like Craigslist.
 "You get some weird crap thrown in every so often, but nothing can beat Craigslist when it comes to local listings," he said.